sucharita1/UFOs/README.md

 * The website after number of sightings information:
 ![no_of_sighting](https://github.com/sucharita1/UFOs/blob/17673b9e59ed3fc2ecd83b459d6ddc6aac63fb46/static/images/no_of_sightings.png?raw=true)

 3. For the filters which are of the type input,  class = "form-control" is added to make the input boxes responsive to the change in the screen size.
-Here, the screen size has changed but the filter inoyts have also changed their size which was not the case before.
+Here, the screen size has changed but the filter inputs have also changed their size which was not the case before as shown in drawbacks.
 ![input_class_form_control](https://github.com/sucharita1/UFOs/blob/17673b9e59ed3fc2ecd83b459d6ddc6aac63fb46/static/images/input_class_form_control.png?raw=true)